 Gibson/Martelli & Peut-Porter join forces to re-stage a Mixed-Reality version of the 1919 Chelsea Arts Club Dazzle Ball.
 After five years of war, and inspired by the naval dazzle-ship patterns, the original Ball applied zig-zag motifs to costumes and set design, playing with audiences vision and perception.
 It was a one-off event that focused the era’s artistic and social energies so intensely that it immediately spawned copycats in Washington DC and Sydney, and secured its place in today’s cultural history.

 Dazzle offers attendees the chance to find their agency in virtual worlds uncovering and interacting with choreographed digital set- pieces and live improvisations.
-Procedurally generated costumes allow audiences to join the exhibition — coats, masks, capes and hats offer an introduction to the dazzling landscape.
+Our audiences join the exhibition by dressing in one of the Dazzle Collective Outfits handed out at the entrance: an introduction to the dazzling landscape.
 The visitor embarks on an expedition, fully prepared and supported to explore alternate realities — participants diving in and out of sensual and visual optical illusions, distinctive and part of the spectacle.
-Live dancers and audience members are modelled as animated dazzle characters, assembling in the virtual worlds.
+Live dancers and audience members are modeled as animated dazzle characters, assembling in the virtual worlds.

-One of the main ingredients of the DAZZLE 2020 project is dance, our choreographer Ruth Gibson began by researching social dancing of the time.
+Another of the main ingredients of the DAZZLE project is dance, our choreographer Ruth Gibson began by researching social dancing of the time.
 The post WWI dance styles included Ragtime, Charleston, Waltz and Tango.

 We introduced our dancers to these styles and all of the dazzle concepts, influences and artwork, prompting them to create improvisations from these rich sources.
 Movement ‘flavours’ evolve from these interpretations — we work with expert dancers from well-established companies; their performance knowledge enables them to learn new dance forms rapidly.
 Percussive sounds and rhythms help to piece together specific steps.
 For the tour, our dance captain Hannah will work with local companies to teach the material, accompanied by with the principal dancer Harry, who will assist choreographing each scene.